gispos/AvsPmod/README.md

 - With pinterf (pfmod) modifications
 - Avisynth header version 6
 - For more see changelog
-##### AvsPmod needs write permissions in its own directory.
+##### AvsPmod needs write permissions for its own directory.
 So please do not unzip into a system program directory!
 -----
 ### Mouse button combinations (for the new users)
 ##### On video window.
 - Press left and right click: changes zoom 100%, 200%
 - Press left and use mouse wheel: changes the zoom
 - Press Ctrl and double click on the video window increases the height a few pixels
-- If tab change for mouse browse buttons selected, press Ctrl or move the mouse on the slider area and bookmark jump is used.
+- If the tab change for mouse browse buttons is selected, press Ctrl or move the mouse on the slider area and bookmark jump is used.
 - When the mouse pointer is in the video slider area.
 Press Ctrl and use mouse browse buttons only trim editor marks would be selected
 - When the mouse pointer is in the video slider area.
-Press Alt and use mouse browse buttons only bookmarks with title would be selected
+Press Alt and use mouse browse buttons only bookmarks with the title would be selected

 ##### On script window:
 - Press left and right click: The # character is removed or added at the beginning of the selected lines
 - If a boolean selected (True, False) the value does change

 ##### On slider window:
-- If direct slider update enabled (only with preview filters), can then be deactivated by pressing Ctrl on slider move
+- If direct slider update is enabled (only with preview filters), can then be deactivated by pressing Ctrl on the slider move

 ##### Furthermore
 - On the video slider right click to add or remove a bookmark